Sea Kayaking Expeditions: Best Multi-Day Routes 2026

 Dalmatian Coast, Croatia (5-7 Days)

 Croatia’s Dalmatian coast offers warm-water sea kayaking through a chain of over 1,000 islands in the Adriatic.
-The water is warm (22-26 degrees in summer), the visibility is excellent, and the combination of medieval walled towns, secluded pebble beaches, and pine-covered islands creates a paddling environment that is as culturally rich as it is scenically beautiful.
+The water is warm (22-26°C in summer), the visibility is exceptional, and the combination of medieval walled towns, secluded pebble beaches, and pine-covered islands creates a paddling environment that is as culturally rich as it is scenically beautiful.

-The most popular route runs from Split to Dubrovnik (or vice versa), island-hopping through Brac, Hvar, Korcula, and Mljet.
-Each island has its own character: Hvar for lavender fields and nightlife, Korcula for its medieval old town, Mljet for its national park with saltwater lakes.
+The most popular route runs from Split to Dubrovnik, island-hopping through Brac, Hvar, Korcula, and Mljet.
+Each island has distinct character: Hvar for lavender fields and nightlife, Korcula for its medieval old town, Mljet for its national park with saltwater lakes.
 You can camp on beaches, stay in village guesthouses, or combine both approaches.

-Distance: 150-200 km (depending on island routing) Duration: 5-7 days Difficulty: Beginner to intermediate (warm water, generally calm conditions, many shelter options) Water temperature: 22-26 degrees Celsius (June-September) Best season: May through October (June and September are ideal for avoiding summer crowds) Guided or independent: Both options widely available.
-Guided trips from 800 EUR for 6 days.
-Kayak rental cost: 40-60 EUR per day Where to stay: Mix of wild camping on beaches and village accommodation (rooms from 25 EUR)
+Distance: 150-200 km (depending on island routing) Duration: 5-7 days Difficulty: Beginner to intermediate (warm water, generally calm conditions, many shelter options) Water temperature: 22-26°C (June-September) Best season: May through October (June and September ideal for avoiding crowds) Guided trips: From 850 EUR for 6 days Kayak rental: 40-65 EUR per day Where to stay: Wild camping on beaches and village accommodation from 25 EUR

-Pro Tip: Paddle early in the morning before the Maestral wind (a thermal northwesterly) picks up in the afternoon.
-By 2 PM, the wind can be 15-20 knots, which creates challenging conditions for loaded expedition kayaks.
-Use the afternoons for exploring towns, swimming, and resting.
+Pro Tip: Paddle early morning before the Maestral wind (a thermal northwesterly) picks up.
+By 2 PM the wind can be 15-20 knots, creating challenging conditions for loaded expedition kayaks.
+Use afternoons for exploring towns, swimming, and resting.

 Abel Tasman, New Zealand (3-5 Days)

-Abel Tasman National Park on New Zealand’s South Island is the country’s premier sea kayaking destination and one of the most beautiful coastal paddles in the world.
-Golden sand beaches backed by native bush, clear turquoise water, and a sheltered coastline indented with bays, estuaries, and islands create ideal paddling conditions.
-The park is only accessible by boat, kayak, or foot (via the Abel Tasman Coast Track), which means the beaches are uncrowded despite the park’s popularity.
+Abel Tasman National Park on New Zealand’s South Island is the country’s premier sea kayaking destination and one of the world’s most beautiful coastal paddles.
+Golden sand beaches backed by native bush, clear turquoise water, and a sheltered coastline indented with bays and estuaries create ideal paddling conditions.
+The park is accessible only by boat, kayak, or foot, which means beaches are uncrowded despite its popularity.

-The standard route follows the coast from Marahau to Totaranui (51 km), with camping at Department of Conservation (DOC) campsites along the way.
-The paddling is sheltered and the distances between camps are manageable (10-15 km per day), making this an excellent introductory multi-day sea kayaking trip.
+The standard route follows the coast from Marahau to Totaranui (51 km), with camping at Department of Conservation (DOC) campsites.
+The paddling is sheltered and distances between camps manageable at 10-15 km per day, making this the world’s best introductory multi-day sea kayaking trip.

-Distance: 51 km (one way) Duration: 3-5 days Difficulty: Beginner-friendly (sheltered water, well-maintained campsites, multiple exit points) Water temperature: 16-20 degrees Celsius (December-March) Best season: November through April (Southern Hemisphere summer) Guided or independent: Both options.
-Guided trips from 800 NZD for 3 days.
-Independent rentals from 85 NZD per day.
-Camping: DOC campsites must be booked in advance during peak season (December-February).
+Distance: 51 km one way Duration: 3-5 days Difficulty: Beginner-friendly (sheltered water, well-maintained campsites, multiple exit points) Water temperature: 16-20°C (December-March) Best season: November through April (Southern Hemisphere summer) Guided trips: From 820 NZD for 3 days; independent rentals from 90 NZD per day Camping: DOC campsites must be booked in advance during peak season (December-February).
 From 15 NZD per person per night.
 Getting there: Nelson is the nearest town.
 Bus or water taxi to Marahau.

 Baja California, Mexico (5-10 Days)

-The Sea of Cortez (Gulf of California) between Baja California and mainland Mexico is Jacques Cousteau’s “aquarium of the world,” and paddling it by sea kayak is an extraordinary experience.
-The desert coastline of Baja features dramatic rock formations, hidden coves, and desert islands where you can camp on pristine beaches beneath a sky blazing with stars.
+The Sea of Cortez between Baja California and mainland Mexico is Jacques Cousteau’s “aquarium of the world,” and paddling it by sea kayak is an extraordinary experience.
+The desert coastline features dramatic rock formations, hidden coves, and desert islands where you camp on pristine beaches beneath a sky blazing with stars.

 The marine life is exceptional.
-Sea lions haul out on rocks and swim alongside your kayak.
+Sea lions swim alongside your kayak.
 Whale sharks and mobula rays cruise the surface.
-Between January and March, gray whales migrate into Magdalena Bay on the Pacific side, where you can paddle among mothers and calves in shallow water.
+Between January and March, gray whales migrate into Magdalena Bay where you can paddle among mothers and calves in shallow water.
 Dolphins are a near-daily occurrence.

-The most popular sea kayaking route follows the coast from Loreto to La Paz (200+ km), passing the islands of Carmen, Danzante, Monserrat, and Espiritu Santo.
-The dry desert climate means rain is almost nonexistent, and the calm morning conditions in the Sea of Cortez are ideal for paddling.
+The most popular route follows the coast from Loreto to La Paz (200+ km), passing the islands of Carmen, Danzante, Monserrat, and Espiritu Santo.
+The dry desert climate means rain is almost nonexistent, and calm morning conditions in the Sea of Cortez are ideal for paddling.

-Distance: 200+ km (Loreto to La Paz) Duration: 7-10 days Difficulty: Intermediate (desert environment adds logistical challenge, some exposed crossings) Water temperature: 18-28 degrees Celsius (coolest January-March, warmest July-September) Best season: October through May (avoiding the extreme summer heat) Guided or independent: Guided trips recommended for first-timers.
-From 1200 USD for 5 days.
-Getting there: Fly to Loreto (LTO) or La Paz (LAP) from mainland Mexico or the US.
+Distance: 200+ km (Loreto to La Paz) Duration: 7-10 days Difficulty: Intermediate (desert environment adds logistical challenge, some exposed crossings) Water temperature: 18-28°C (coolest January-March, warmest July-September) Best season: October through May Guided trips: From 1,300 USD for 5 days; guided strongly recommended for first-timers Getting there: Fly to Loreto (LTO) or La Paz (LAP) from mainland Mexico or the US

 Glacier Bay, Alaska (7-14 Days)

 Glacier Bay National Park is sea kayaking in its most epic, wilderness-expedition form.
-You paddle among tidewater glaciers that calve icebergs into the sea, in water surrounded by humpback whales, sea otters, harbor seals, and bears fishing on the shoreline.
-The scale of the landscape is almost incomprehensible: mountains rising thousands of meters from sea level, glaciers stretching to the horizon, and a silence broken only by the crack of calving ice and the blow of surfacing whales.
+You paddle among tidewater glaciers calving icebergs into the sea, in water surrounded by humpback whales, sea otters, harbor seals, and bears fishing on the shoreline.
+The scale is almost incomprehensible: mountains rising thousands of meters from sea level, glaciers stretching to the horizon, and a silence broken only by calving ice and surfacing whales.

 This is advanced expedition kayaking.
-The water is cold (4-10 degrees), the weather is unpredictable, the tidal currents are strong, and you are genuinely remote.
+The water is cold (4-10°C), the weather is unpredictable, tidal currents are strong, and you are genuinely remote.
 There are no facilities, no cell service, and no rescue services within easy reach.
 You carry all your food for the entire trip and camp on wilderness beaches.

-Distance: Variable (80-200+ km depending on route) Duration: 7-14 days Difficulty: Advanced (cold water, remote wilderness, no facilities, bear country) Water temperature: 4-10 degrees Celsius Best season: June through August (longest daylight, mildest weather) Permits: Required.
+Distance: Variable (80-200+ km depending on route) Duration: 7-14 days Difficulty: Advanced (cold water, remote wilderness, no facilities, bear country) Water temperature: 4-10°C Best season: June through August Permits: Required.
 Obtain from the Glacier Bay backcountry office.
 Free but limited.
-Guided or independent: Guided trips from 3000 USD for 8 days.
-Independent trips possible for experienced paddlers.
-Getting there: Fly to Juneau, then ferry or small plane to Gustavus.
+Guided trips: From 3,100 USD for 8 days; independent trips possible for experienced paddlers Getting there: Fly to Juneau, then ferry or small plane to Gustavus.
 Water taxi to the head of the bay.

 Essential Gear for Multi-Day Sea Kayaking